Douglas Wilson (theologian): Theology

 Wilson has written on numerous theological subjects and produced several biblical commentaries.
 He advocates Van Tillian presuppositional apologetics.
 He has written extensively in defense of covenant theology, infant baptism, and Calvinism in works such as The Covenant Household, Knowledge, Foreknowledge, and the Gospel, and To a Thousand Generations: Infant Baptism.

 Wilson has engaged in extensive critique and debate with prominent New Atheists.
 In May 2007, Wilson debated Christopher Hitchens in a six-part series published first in Christianity Today, and subsequently as a book entitled Is Christianity Good for the World? with a foreword by Jonah Goldberg.
 His book Letter from a Christian Citizen was Wilson's response to atheist Sam Harris's Letter to a Christian Nation, and his book The Deluded Atheist was his response to Richard Dawkins's The God Delusion.

 Wilson holds to a view of Christian eschatology known as postmillennialism.
 He has set forth his position in Heaven Misplaced: Christ's Kingdom on Earth, in his commentary on Revelation, When the Man Comes Around, and his commentary on First and Second Thessalonians, Mines of Difficulty.
 He has spoken and written in defense of the view, participating in a dialogue about eschatology with other evangelical ministers John Piper, Sam Storms, and Jim Hamilton as the representative of the postmillennial position.

 Wilson's views on covenant theology have caused controversy as part of the Federal Vision theology, partly because of its perceived similarity to the New Perspective on Paul, which Wilson does not fully endorse, though he has praised some of its tenets.
 The Reformed Presbyterian Church in the United States's Covenant Presbytery declared his views on the subject to have "the effect of destroying the Reformed Faith" and found his teachings to be heretical.

 Wilson is an adherent of biblical patriarchy.
 He believes that wives should submit to their husbands and that leadership roles in the church should be restricted to men.
 In his 1999 book, Federal Husband, Wilson argued that a husband as "federal head" assumes responsibility for his wife's spiritual condition.
+Wilson would like to see the Nineteenth Amendment to the United States Constitution which gave women the right to vote repealed, though he is not calling for its immediate repeal.
+Instead, he would prefer household voting.
+Wilson has praised the 1969 Stonewall raids, and called for restoring sodomy laws, though not "aggressively enforced".

 In a 2025 CNN interview, Wilson said he has embraced the term Christian nationalist because "it's better than the other names he gets called", stating, "I'm not a White nationalist.
 I'm not a fascist.
 I'm not a racist.
 I'm not a misogynist, and those are the names that usually get thrown at me... and then when someone says, well, that's Christian nationalism, I can — well, I can work with that."
 Wilson calls the United States a "backslidden Christian republic."

-In September 2025, Wilson was depicted on the cover of Der Spiegel as one of the "archconservative Bible fanatics" (Erzkonservative Bibelfanatiker) surrounding Donald Trump.
+Wilson is a vocal opponent of anti-semitism.